Local gauge invariant operator on isometry breaking background: Introduction

-Meanwhile, it was pointed out in \cite{Antonini:2025sur} that the tension between the gauge invariance and the locality discussed so far is present only if the background has a symmetry called isometry.
-Intuitively, we may understand that the nonlocal connection between the bulk and the boundary is closely related to the isometry from the fact that any fluctuation breaking the isometry raises the energy, which must be reflected in the fluctuation of the asymptotic charge like the Arnowitt-Deser-Misner (ADM) Hamiltonian.
-In contrast, in the absence of the isometry, the asymptotic charge may not be affected by the fluctuation in the bulk.
+Meanwhile, it was pointed out in \cite{Antonini:2025sur} that the tension between the gauge invariance and the locality discussed so far arises only if the background has a symmetry called isometry.
+To see this intuitively we observe that the nonlocal connection between the bulk and the boundary is imposed by the isometry.
+This may be understood from the fact that any isometry breaking fluctuation raises the energy, which must be reflected in the fluctuation of the asymptotic charge like the Arnowitt-Deser-Misner (ADM) Hamiltonian.
+In contrast, in the absence of the isometry, the asymptotic charge may remain unaffected by the fluctuation in the bulk.
 Technically, the nonexistence of the local operator on the background having the isometry can be explained by the absence of the clock and the rod.
 To see this more concretely, suppose the background has a timelike isometry.
 In this case, one finds a time direction along which the metric does not change, hence the classical solution for the matter field is independent of the corresponding time coordinate $t$ as well.
 Then there is no way to distinguish some particular time slice from another, which is said to be the absence of the clock.
 In the same way, the spacelike isometry prevents distinguishing a particular spatial slice from another, then we say that the rod does not exist.

 The situation changes when the background does not respect the isometry.
 As the classical solutions for the matter field as well as the metric depend on $t$, we can distinguish different time slices defined by the values of $t$ : we now have a clock.
 This enables us to decompose any matter field, for example, the scalar field, into the $t$ dependent classical solution and the quantum fluctuation around it as $\phi(t, \mathbf{x})=\phi_0(t)+\varphi(t, \mathbf{x})$.
 If we fix the background $\phi_0(t)$, under the time translation $t \to t+ \epsilon$ the fluctuation transforms nonlinearly as $\varphi \to \varphi+ \epsilon \dot{\phi_0}$ where the dot indicates the derivative with respect to $t$.
 Then the St\"uckelberg mechanism works : $\varphi$ can combine with $\zeta(t, \mathbf{x})$, a component of the metric fluctuation in the direction of the time translation (hence $\zeta\to \zeta+\epsilon$ under $t\to t+\epsilon$), to become the gauge invariant operator $\varphi-\dot{\phi}_0\zeta$, which is nothing more than the fluctuation of $\phi(t-\zeta)$.
 The fact that $t-\zeta$ is a gauge invariant combination indicates that any local operator $O(t)$ can be promoted to the gauge invariant one $O(t-\zeta)$, which is local as well. \footnote{ One may also construct the local gauge invariant operator in the form of $O(t-\varphi/\dot{\phi}_0)$, since $t-\varphi/\dot{\phi}_0$ is another gauge invariant combination.
 From the similarity of this expression to $O(x -V(x))$ where $V_\mu(x)$ is the compensating vector field mentioned above, we may interpret introducing $V_\mu(x)$ as an implement of the clock and the rod by breaking the diffeomorphism invariance, as emphasized in \cite{Geng:2024dbl}.} Such a breaking of timelike isometry may be an important ingredient for resolving the black hole information paradox, since the paradox compares the evaporating black hole with the initial pure state before gravitational collapse, instead of considering eternal black hole.